adamdecaf/cert-manage/README.md

 ## Background

+TODO(adam): more detail & better explained

 There have been numerous recent exploits in the wild surrounding CA's (Certificate Authorities) that don't understand the power they have on every machine which trusts communications signed with their keys.
-I've setup some [links and details](docs/why/).

 <details>
 <summary>Comodo Issues</summary>